FRANCE – Provence-Alpes-Côte d’Azur (Nice, Marseille, Toulon), Languedoc-Roussillon (Montpellier, Perpignan)

 What is there to see spectacular?
 Well the impression that the road goes up in front of you while if you put your car at a standstill it will move forward.
 It is moreover more spectacular in the other direction, the vehicle starts in reverse when one releases the brake whereas one has the feeling that the roadway goes down.
 We can possibly roll a spherical or cylindrical object, or even pour water … we are always faced with the same phenomenon.

-It is a long drive here – about 60kms off the main highway, taking progressively narrower and narrower roads to climb up above the valley below.
+It is a long drive here – about 60 km off the main highway, taking progressively narrower and narrower roads to climb up above the valley below.
 Pass vineyards, olive groves, and a great limestone gorge on the way.
 I arrived and if not for a family here to see the strange phenomenon and explain it to me, I would have never figured it out.

 Arrive at the sign where the road switchbacks to the left and appears to be downhill all the way.
 Where you just came from appears yp hill but when you roll a water bottle, it goes downhill and after the switchback continues downhill.
 Not sure it was worth the drive.
 Free but for all the gas!

-Theatre de L’Archipel, Perpignan is a modern theater in operation since October Its construction cost 44 million euros and required three years.
+Theatre de L’Archipel, Perpignan is a modern theatre in operation since October Its construction cost 44 million euros and required three years.
 It consists of 3 rooms: Le Grenat, Le Carré, Le Studio 3 .
 It can accommodate a total of 1,500 spectators across the two rooms.
 The Studio does not welcome the public but is used for rehearsals, creations, or recordings.
 There is also an administrative building.

 Salle Le Grenat: large modular room with 600 to 1,100 seats in red colors, in the shape of a large red pebble with inscriptions in several languages, a tribute to the garnet jewel of Perpignan.